 What Can Customer Surveys Tell You?

-Each type of survey serves a unique purpose, from improving products to boosting loyalty.
+Each type of customer survey serves a unique purpose, from improving products to boosting loyalty.

 Some, like Customer Satisfaction Surveys (CSAT), give you quantitative data - measurable scores that show overall trends.
 Others capture qualitative feedback, adding context to what’s going well and what could improve.